osmandapp/web/main/docs/user/widgets/info-widgets.md

 **What's in**
-Screen with Duration widget.
+Screen with Distance/Start-Stop widget.
 You can tap the widget and more information about the track and the ability to interact with it will appear.

 <!--On Click | Starts / Stop track recording-->